The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Cannes is one of the most popular destinations on the French Riviera.
 The city is known for its superb beaches and marina, la Croisette, luxury shopping and entertainment and world famous film festival.
 Trains from Paris to Cannes arrive at the city's main railway station.
 The station is in the centre of the city and within easy reach of most major attractions.
 Local bus services run by STU de Cannes Bus Azur, Bus Azur, CTM Cannes La Bocca and Beltrame stop nearby and taxis are also available from outside the station.

-Omio customers travelling this route depart most frequently from Paris Gare de Lyon and arrive in Cannes.
+Omio customers who travel this route most frequently depart from Paris Gare de Lyon and arrive in Cannes.

 Here are some other resources that might have the information you need